GeoKnow/DataDrivenDependencyInjection-Angular/README.md

 # DDDI-Angular

 A lightweight angular service for Data Driven Dependency Injection.

+# Introduction
+In any slightly sophisticated Web applications there are components that depend on each other's state.
+For example, when doing a meshup you may have a configuration object with URLs pointing to services having certain APIs hosted somewhere on the Web (e.g. Nominatim Geocode services or SparqlEndpoints).
+Now, if for example your application needs to geocode an address string, you don't want your application layer to deal with the details of how to construct the URIs - instead, based on the configuration, you want to create a simple service wrapper around it, which for instance has a 'Promise geocode(String addressString)' method.
+Now there are two common problems:
+First, when changing the config url (e.g. in order to use the Nominatim of MapQuest rather than that of OpenStreetMap) you want your service to update.
+Second: There may be other components of your application that build upon the geocoding service and thus need to be updated as well.

+Enter DDDI.

-"Data Driven" refers to the fact that dependencies are expressions over an angular scope, which get dynamically re-computed whenever changes in their state (i.e. the data) occurr.
+Data Driven" refers to the fact that dependencies are expressions over an angular scope, which get dynamically re-computed whenever changes in their state (i.e. the data) occurr.
 Technically, this project can be seen as a convenience wrapper around angular's $watch mechanism, with the purpose to wire up the value of a target model with a set of source models via some computation function.
 If that function returns a promise, the target value is set once it resolves.
 In this case, while the promise is running, the targets current value is retained.
 A failed promise is treated as having resolved to null.